Defence Space Agency: Mission DefSpace

 Mission DefSpace is an initiative launched in October 2022 by the Defence Innovation Organisation (DIO) under the iDEX framework to promote indigenous development of dual-use technologies for India’s defence-space ecosystem with DSA.
-The programme was announced at DefExpo 2022 and introduced 75 “Defence Space Challenges” covering areas such as satellite communication, Earth observation, Synthetic Aperture Radar (SAR), AI-based analytics and space situational awareness (SSA).
+The programme was announced at DefExpo 2022 and introduced 75 “Defence Space Challenges” covering areas such as launch system, satellite system, communication and payload system, ground system and software system.

 Through challenge-based funding and procurement-linked grants, Mission DefSpace enables start-ups, MSMEs, and research institutions to co-develop technologies that complement the operational needs of the Defence Space Agency and the Indian armed forces.
-Companies signing iDEX agreements include Sisir Radar Pvt.
-Ltd. (developing L- and P-band SAR payloads and an unfurlable antenna), Space Kidz India (CubeSat deployers), and Kepler Aerospace Pvt.
-Ltd. (CubeSat-class surveillance satellites), among others.
+Companies signing iDEX agreements include Sisir Radar (developing L- and P-band SAR payloads and an unfurlable antenna), Space Kidz India (CubeSat deployers), and Kepler Aerospace (CubeSat-class surveillance satellites), among others.

 Mission DefSpace represents a major step toward self-reliance under the Atmanirbhar Bharat initiative, fostering public–private collaboration in space-based intelligence, surveillance, communications, and situational awareness for India’s defence establishment.

+The CEO of the Defence Innovation Organization and the Additional Secretary of Defence Production signed the first iDEX contract for a micro-propulsion system for cubesats on May 15, 2023.
+A gas-based technology is being developed for this purpose by the Indian firm InspeCity.
+Once this technology is established, it can be merged with other satellites, such as the cubesat swarm under Mission DefSpace.

+On July 25, 2023, Pixxel received funding from iDEX to produce small, multi-payload satellites for the IAF that might weigh up to 150 kg.
+These satellites will be built for hyperspectral, infrared, electro-optical, and synthetic aperture radar applications.
+The funding is a component of the SPARKS project.